wcko87/beatoraja-english-guide/Configuration.md

 - Hold START and turn the turntable to adjust the lanecover height.
 - Hold SELECT and turn the turntable to adjust the green number
 - Double-tap START to toggle the SUDDEN+ lanecover.
-- To adjust hidden/lift, double-tap START to turn off SUDDEN+, then use START + turn turntable to adjust the hidden/lift lanecover.
+- To adjust the hidden/lift height, double-tap START to turn off SUDDEN+, then use START + turn turntable to adjust the hidden/lift lanecover.
+(Note: hidden/lift needs to be turned on in the config menu first)

 The song will not start until you have finished adjusting.